pikesley/station-clock/README.md

 curl https://get.pimoroni.com/hyperpixel4 | bash
 ```

 Select the correct screen and Pi combination (in my case it's `3 : Weirdly Square - Pi 3B+ or older`) and let it do its thing.
-When it's done it will reboot.
+When it's done it will reboot, and the screen should work.
 Now

 ### Make it boot into Chromium